TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 - This [`Object.create` method video by techsith](https://www.youtube.com/watch?v=MACDGu96wrA) provides another point of view on how to use `Object.create` to extend objects by setting the prototype.
 - The first answer on this StackOverflow question regarding [defining methods via the prototype vs in the constructor](https://stackoverflow.com/questions/9772307/declaring-javascript-object-method-in-constructor-function-vs-in-prototype/9772864#9772864) helps explain when you might want to use one over the other.
 - [Interactive Scrim on objects and object constructors.](https://scrimba.com/scrim/co2624f87981575448091d5a2)
-- Check out this video explanation on the  [`this` keyword from DevSage](https://www.youtube.com/watch?v=cwChC4BQF0Q) that gives a different perspective on how its context changes, as well as scenarios in which `this` behaves unexpectedly.